After the Storm (Crosby, Stills & Nash album)

-After the Storm is the thirteenth album by Crosby, Stills & Nash, their fifth studio album in the trio configuration, released on Atlantic Records in 1994.
-It would be their last release on Atlantic, excepting reissues, for almost two decades.
+After the Storm is the seventh studio album by Crosby, Stills & Nash, and their fifth studio album in the trio configuration, released on Atlantic Records in 1994.
+It would be their last release on Atlantic for almost two decades.
 It peaked at No. 98 on the Billboard 200, the lowest charting position of their eight studio albums.
 It is also their lowest selling album, with sales near 200,000.

 Background and recording

 CSN toured extensively in the early 1990s, playing over 200 shows from 1990 through 1992, but took a break in 1993.
 In the interim since the group's previous album, 1990's Live It Up, Stills and Crosby had both issued solo albums, Stills Alone in 1991 and Crosby's Thousand Roads in 1993, while Nash had compiled the 1991 box set.
-With the 25th-anniversary of the release of their debut album approaching, the group reconvened to have an album in stores during 1994.
+With the 25th anniversary of the release of their debut album approaching, the group reconvened to have an album in stores during 1994.